megafetis/mediatr_py/README.md

 result = await Mediator.send_async(request)
 # or:
 result = Mediator.send(request) #in synchronous mode.
-Async handlers and behaviors will executed with blocking
+Async handlers and behaviors will not blocking!

 print(result) // [0,1,2,3,4]